top of page

 Dad’s late evening shopping trips to Asda usually meant a nighttime feast.
 Seduced by the reduced aisle, he’d return with a bag of french baguette, tiger loaves and hedgehog bread. £1.09 to 29p, 80p to 25p, £1.20 to 68p.

-Unpacking the bags at 10pm, the counter would be covered in speciality doughy goodness, all two hours from their expression date.
+Unpacking the bags at 10pm, the counter would be covered in speciality doughy goodness, all two hours from their expiry date.

-Although it was meant for tomorrow’s slightly stale packed lunch, me and my brothers scoffed as much buttered slices as possible.
+Although it was meant for tomorrow’s slightly stale packed lunch, My brothers and I scoffed as much buttered slices as possible.
 The amount we were allowed, followed by the amount we could sneak.

-We’d completely counter the discounted prices by gorging the extra bread.
-The next day we’d eat our plain lunches with no regrets, looking forward to the next time dad walked by the reduced aisle.
+We’d completely counter the discounted prices by gorging on the extra bread.
+The next day we’d eat our plain lunches with no regrets, looking forward to the next time Dad walked by the reduced aisle.

 Comments